JoshK2/react-spinners-css/README.md

   <a href="https://bit.dev/joshk/react-spinners-css"><img src="https://i.imagesup.co/images2/1990710a88808ee8914167c74f57e604c5ed91fe.gif"></a>
 </p>

-Amazing collection of pure CSS react spinners components of css spinners for ajax or loading animation based on loading.io.
+Amazing collection of React spinners components with pure css.
+The React spinners are based on loading.io and from all over the web.
+If you want to add your own spinner, please follow the [contributing guidelines](CONTRIBUTING.md).

 - 💅No extra CSS imports
 - ✂️Zero dependencies
 - 📦Spinners can be installing separately

 ## [Live Demo](https://bit.dev/joshk/react-spinners-css)
 Browse components and explore their props with [Bit](https://bit.dev/joshk/react-spinners-css).
 Install specific react spinner component with npm, yarn or bit without having to install the whole project.
 [Install components and live demo](https://bit.dev/joshk/react-spinners-css)

 ## 🚀 List of Spinners - PropTypes and Default Props
 Each component accepts a `color` prop, and few accepts also `size` prop.
 The default `color` prop is `#7f58af`.
 Component that accepts `size` prop have a default size in pixel.